The Alphastream Gaming Blog

 The Champions of Crown City and The Monologue Mechanic – Richard Malena-Webber is a fantastic game designer who also is co-anchor of the Going Last gaming podcast, where he has a DM’s Guild Masterpiece segment.
 He also runs Atomic Game Theory, where he breaks down how games work.
 It is therefore no surprise to see him devise an awesome mechanic for rewarding players who listen to the villain’s monologue and then an adventure that both uses that mechanic and drenches us in the campy fantasy genre of films and novels such as The Princess Bride.
 Recommended!

 Why did I pick four as my number?
-I should have gone with five, and added the incredible guides by Sean McGovern, also known as Power Score RPG.
+I want to add the incredibly useful guides by Sean McGovern, also known as Power Score RPG.
 He breaks down each season’s adventure to help DMs run it better.
-His guides are incredible!
 Check out his Tomb of Annihilation Companion which also includes new content!
 And, check out his awesome blog where he breaks down all kinds of interesting lore and provides episode guides for many of the WotC live-play games.